EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 <br/>
 <br/>

+# 🔧 Convert that query logic into a Data Collection Rule (DCR) transformation that stops them before ingestion.

-## ⚠️ Not every KQL function that works in Logs is allowed in DCR transformations.
+> ⚠️ Not every KQL function that works in Logs is allowed in DCR transformations.

 **Transform queries run per record and only support a documented subset of operators and functions.** Microsoft’s “[Supported KQL features in Azure Monitor transformations](https://learn.microsoft.com/en-us/azure/azure-monitor/data-collection/data-collection-transformations-kql)” explicitly says that only the listed operators/functions are supported—and coalesce() isn’t on that list.
-In practice, that means queries relying on coalesce() (and a few other conveniences) will error or silently fail when placed in transformKql.
+In practice, that means queries relying on coalesce() (and a few other conveniences) will error or silently fail when placed into the transformKql window.

 Two key takeaways from the doc that matter here: